wangmiao1981/capsule8/ISSUE_TEMPLATE.md

 If containerized:
 What version of docker is being used?
-What version of kuberenetes is being used?
+What version of kubernetes is being used?

 ### For bugs: can you share logs?